meltano/meltano/docs/src/_guide/production.md

 6. how to [manage your environment-specific and sensitive configuration](#managing-configuration), and finally
 7. how to [run your pipelines](#running-pipelines).

-Additionally, you may want to [run Meltano UI and configure it for production](#meltano-ui).

 If you're [containerizing your Meltano project](/guide/containerization), you can skip steps 1 through 3 and refer primarily to the "Containerized Meltano project" subsections on this page.
-We also provide a [Helm Chart](https://github.com/meltano/helm-meltano) for deploying a containerized instance of the Meltano UI to [Kubernetes](https://kubernetes.io).
+We also provide a [Helm Chart](https://github.com/meltano/helm-meltano) for deploying a containerized instance of the Meltano to [Kubernetes](https://kubernetes.io).
 More on that [in the Kubernetes section](#kubernetes).

 ## SaaS Hosting Options